 When your private equity firm or portfolio company is in the market for a C-suite executive, there are several directions you can go to find the best talent.
 You can choose to use your own network, knowing that your results will be limited.
-Or, you can choose to extend your pool of talent by partnering with an executive search firm.
-Even if you know your own network has strong candidates, including those candidates in a full search process will ensure you’re pulling from the widest pool of available talent.
+Or you can choose to extend your pool of talent by partnering with an executive search firm.
+Even if you know your own network has strong candidates, including those additional candidates in a full search process will ensure you’re pulling from the widest pool of available talent.
 Many executive search firms will also work with you on a carve-out fee in case the successful candidate does end up being selected from your own network.

-While partnering with a search firm can give you access to a wider selection of qualified C-suite candidates, it’s essential that you ask a potential search partner the right questions before you engage them.
 When private equity firms and portfolio companies vet an executive search firm, a key umbrella question—essentially, “What factors or restrictions will limit my access to the best candidate pool?”—often goes unasked.
 Another way to phrase this might be, “Are you conducting similar candidate searches to mine with other clients at this time?”
 Failing to ask this and other key questions can lead to slow outcomes and disappointing results.

 What Adverse Selection Is—and How It Can Impact Your Search Experience